 - Inside or outside skirt steak: both are known for their robust flavor profile

 - Use a sharp knife to trim away any silver skin, fat or connective tissue that could make it tough

-- Cut the beef against the grain.
-You'll notice long pieces of connective tissue along the steak.
+- Cut the beef against the grain into thin slices.
+You'll notice long pieces of tough muscle fibers along the steak.
 Cut perpendicular to the tough fibers to cut the fibers shorter, resulting in thin strips.
 Learn more about how to cut flank steak.